p10rahulm/academic-paper-writing/README.md

 ## Contents
 1. The nature of research
     1. Science and the need for rigour
     2. Why is publishing important
     3. What are journals
         1. Open Access vs Traditional Journals
     4. IP and Ethical guidelines
         1. Intellectual Property rights of the journals
         2. Ethical guidelines in the research community
 2. What constitutes an Article or an Academic Paper
+    1. Hi Hellow
+    2. The introduction
-	1. Science and the need for rigour
+    3. Science and the need for rigour
 3. How to get published
+    1. Rejection as a right of passage for an academic
+    2. Designing your research
+    3. How not to lose track
+        1. Knowing the end goal
+        2. Creating a path
+        3. Using tools
+    4. Tools to use while working
+    4. Getting the basics right
+    5. Getting the process right
+	    1. Selecting a journal
+	    2. Selecting peers to publish with
+	    3. First Authorship
+	    4. Responding to reviewer commentary
+        5. Responding to requests for change
+4. References

 --------------------------------------